kschuler/ling172/index.md

 > Nothing.
 We don't allow make-up exams or retakes.
 However, we drop your lowest exam score, so you can still do well in the class.
 Just make sure it doesn't happen more than once!

 **Can I turn in my data journal late?**
 > Yep!
-Data journals will be accepted without penalty through the end of the semester (Dec 10th).
+Data journals will be accepted without penalty through the last day of class (Dec 10th).

 **I missed class, how can I catch up?**
 > All of the lectures will be automatically recorded and posted to canvas a few minutes after class ends.
 You can watch the lectures when you are ready.
 We also recommend attending office hours and lab sections to make sure you don't fall behind.

-**I do not feel well, or need to quarantine.
+**I do not feel well, tested positive for COVID, and/or need to quarantine.
 What should I do?**
-> Please don't come to class if you are unwell.
+> Please don't come to class if you are unwell or under quarantine.
 Follow the steps in the question above (under "I missed class") to catch up.
+If you miss a lab, you can try the problem sets on your own and schedule a virtual office hours to catch up.
+If you will miss an exam for this reason, let us know and we will work with you.

-**What will happen if one of the instructors or TAs does not feel well or needs to quarantine? **
+**What will happen if one of the instructors or TAs does not feel well, tests positive, and/or needs to quarantine?**
-> We'll teach the course remotely if we need to, or fill in for each other if we can.
+> We will teach the course remotely if we need to, or fill in for each other if we can.
 We have a large teaching team, so this shouldn't be an issue.